jnichols-git/matcha/CONTRIBUTING.md

 Currently, new submissions to Matcha are subject to the following criteria:

 1. **Performance**: Changes must not significantly decrease performance unless they are urgent bugfixes.
-Benchmarks for routers and routes, as well as a more comprehensive benchmark on the GitHub API (courtesy of [julienschmidt](https://github.com/julienschmidt/go-http-routing-benchmark)) are provided to help evaluate this as you work.
-Run benchmarks before and after making changes to most accurately assess impact.
+End-to-end benchmarks are provided in the docs folder; additionally, if your feature or change is to a system that is integrated heavily, we suggest you add and check benchmarks for it.
 2. **Testing**: Test coverage should stay above 95%.
 New behavior is expected to have associated unit tests, and PRs that drop coverage by more than 2%, or below 90%, will be automatically rejected.
-3. **Documentation**: CloudRETIC strongly encourages detailed documentation of code, and pull requests will be evaluated on quality of comments and external documentation in `/docs`.
+3. **Documentation**: CloudRETIC strongly encourages in-code documentation.
+Maintainers may request that you add additional documentation to your code.
 4. **Style**: Follow good Go code practices.
 We use [this list](https://github.com/golang/go/wiki/CodeReviewComments#gofmt) to evaluate style.
 5. **Zero-Dependency**: Matcha does not use any external libraries.
 Changes with dependencies will be rejected.